 Keeping Your Participants Engaged

-Who doesn't love incentives?
+Who doesn’t love incentives?
 Even though this is a free challenge, you can still offer PRIZES for participation.
-One easy way to do this is to let everyone know you'll be drawing a name each week for a prize.
+Prizes are optional, but it makes it more fun for participants and it keeps them coming back to your group which is where they get to know you.
+One easy way to do this is to let everyone know you’ll be drawing a name each day for a prize.
 The more they comment and post, the more chances they have to win.
-If you're using a Facebook group for the hub of your challenge, you can either just pick a name at random, or you can use a tool like randompicker.com to select a winner for you.
+If you’re using a Facebook group for the hub of your challenge, you can either just pick a name at random, or you can use a tool like randompicker.com to select a winner for you.

-Prize ideas include: A journal, exercise/yoga DVD, exercise bands, cook book, motivational book, pedometer, essential oils, natural skin products, gift card (an eGift card from Amazon is easy).
+Prize ideas include: A journal, exercise bands, cookbook, motivational book, gift cards (an eGift card from Amazon is easy).
 You want to pick prizes that are light-weight and easy to mail.
 If your winner lives out of the country, an eGift card is a good option.
-Look for items that are on sale when you're out shopping, and you can build a nice assortment of prizes to make it fun for people to stay engaged in your Facebook group.
+Look for items that are on sale when you’re out shopping, and you can build a nice assortment of prizes to make it fun for people to stay engaged in your Facebook group.

 Build Your Business with a Free Challenge

-A free challenge is a great way to kick off and fill a new Facebook group with your ideal audience and future clients.
-Think of the free challenge as an amazing way to introduce yourself to your target audience in a fun way, and have them get to know, like and trust you in a short period of time.
-A free challenge is also a great way to breathe new life into an existing group that may have fizzled a bit.
+A free challenge is a great way to kick off and fill a new Facebook group with your ideal audience, and it’s also a great way to re-energize an existing group that may have fizzled out.
+Think of the free challenge as an amazing way to introduce yourself to your target audience in a fun way, and have them get to know, like, and trust you in a short period of time.

 Social media marketing can seem a bit elusive and confusing sometimes.
 Everywhere you turn there seems to be another expert telling you what you need to do to in order to succeed at social media.
 It can be difficult to cut through the noise and get to the heart of how you should really spend your time and efforts.
 Social media alone isn’t going to bring you clients.
 Rather it should be part of an overall strategy to get new leads which will then result in getting new clients.